saragong/hello/index.md

 favicon: /assets/ico/favicon.ico

 # social media
-facebook_username: notsaragong # your facebook username (the part after "https://www.facebook.com/...")
 twitter_username: notsaragong # # your twitter handle
 github_username:  saragong # your github username
 linkedin: saragong # the part after ("https://www.linkedin.com/in/...")
+# facebook_username: <-- your facebook username (the part after "https://www.facebook.com/...")
+# google_analytics: <-- your google analytics Tracking ID

 # By declaring these variables, you can include a button that links to an external website or to media.
 about_button: https://github.com/saragong/hello # the link